Single-subject rule: United States

+26 states allow for citizen-initiated ballot measures, 16 of which apply a single-subject rule to all ballot measures, while 10 do not require a single-subject rule be applied to ballot measures.

 For example, the constitution of Minnesota, Article IV, Section 17, requires that "No law shall embrace more than one subject, which shall be expressed in its title."
-Conversely, neither the U.S. Congress nor the U.S. Constitution has such a rule so riders which are completely unrelated to the main bill are commonplace.
+Conversely, neither the U.S. Congress nor the U.S. Constitution has such a rule, so riders which are completely unrelated to the main bill are commonplace.
 These amendments are often put into bills at the last minute, so that any representative who may read the legislation before actually voting on it will not have a chance to catch it.
 An effort is underway, however, to add a single subject amendment to the U.S. Constitution to apply a single subject rule to the Congress.

 It has been charged that single-subject rules have been misused as a political or judicial measure to slow or nullify ballot initiatives.
 An example of accusation of misuse of this law occurred in Colorado when a former governor made a statement against a single-subject ruling.
 The rule can also result in overly narrow questions, that result in no substantial effects.

 In July 2006, the Georgia Supreme Court ruled that a November 2004 amendment to the constitution of Georgia against same-sex marriage would be allowed to stand, despite also banning recognition of same-sex marriages done in other states, and banning civil unions.
 Additionally, voters in the referendum were told of only the same-sex marriage question, while the ballot failed to mention the other two issues, preventing voters from giving fully informed consent.
 A judge had previously ruled that voters had the right to decide the issue of civil unions separately, thus putting the two issues as one violated Georgia's single-subject rule.